Motorola AURA

 3. Recording Videos

 An LG New Chocolate BL40 could only record videos fairly well-mere ho-hum-were given the hardware limitations of the time.
-The camera could record its videos with a resolution of 720 x 480 pixels, which was the standard at that time for many mid-range phones.
-The videos would fare well enough for a casual user, but they would lack that crispness and detail that modern-day users would expect.
+The camera could record its videos at a resolution of 720 x 480 pixels, which was like the usual thing back then for a bunch of mid-range phones.
+The videos would do just fine for a casual user, but, they would miss that sharpness and fine detail that modern-day users tend to expect.

 The videos tended to be smooth to watch, given the rather constant frame rates; in contrast, the technical factors would mar the overall view, such as increased noise and lower dynamic range when faced with nasty lighting situations.
 The best results for the camera were in bright-light conditions, while the situation somehow did not favor this camera hardly in low light.
 Here, videos stretched into graininess and lost detail, which compromised their uses.